 Hurricanes and extra-tropical lows

 Hurricanes are some of the more spectacular of natural events.
-Many Atlantic huuricanes start as Easterly waves.
-These are small disturbances that form, frequently near the Cape verde Islands, and move westwards in the Trade winds.
+Many Atlantic hurricanes start as Easterly waves.
+These are small disturbances that form, frequently near the Cape Verde Islands, and move westwards in the Trade winds.
 They can look like this.

-Essentiially, ithey are a group of large thunderstorms.
+Essentially, they are a group of large thunderstorms.
 If the ocean is warm enough over a large enough area, then these can develop into a hurricane.
 Much of the energy comes from latent heat.
-Figures usually quoted are that the sea should be warmer than 26°c over an area comparable with the mainland USA.
+Figures usually quoted are that the sea should be warmer than 26°over an area comparable with the mainland USA.

-It has been estimated that a huuricane produces energy equivalent to one H-bomb every 8 minutes.
+It has been estimated that a hurricane produces energy equivalent to one H-bomb every 8 minutes.

 Note the counter-clockwise swirl.

 It is significant that there has only been one hurricane ever reported in the South Atlantic and that was in 2003, globally, a hot year, at least over Europe.
-It looked lije this.
+It looked like this.